-The great wealth transfer is coming: What you need to know
+Baby boomers to hand down $68T in great wealth transfer

 Continue Reading Below

-It has been estimated that millennials stand to inherit $30 trillion from their predecessors, a phenomenon that has been dubbed “the great wealth transfer.”
+Nearly 45 million U.S. households will hand down about $68.4 trillion over the course of the next quarter-decade, according to research and consulting firm Cerulli Associates, a phenomenon known as the “great wealth transfer.”

+Of that $68 trillion, Generation X – those born between about 1965 and 1980 – stands to gain the largest share of that wealth at 57 percent.

-Millennials surpassed baby boomers as the largest living generation during recent years, though the latter is still the richest.
-Baby boomers control at least 70% of all disposable income in the U.S.
+Millennials are also expected to get a sizable chunk – the cohort surpassed baby boomers as the largest living generation during recent years, though the latter is still the richest.
+Baby boomers control at least 70 percent of all disposable income in the U.S.

 This unprecedented shift in assets could have profound effects on the economy.
-Unlike their elders, millennials have different economic priorities and experiences, which have shaped how they invest.
+Unlike their elders, millennials, specifically, have different economic priorities and experiences, which have shaped how they invest.

 “Millennials are very community-oriented,” Mary Ellen Hancock, vice president and senior wealth strategist at PNC Wealth Management, told FOX Business, adding that there could be an increased amount donated to charities as a result of the wealth transfer.